pettni/smooth_feedback/README.md

 ## Optimization

-To make it easy to solve the quadratic programs generated by the MPC and ASIF functions a QP solver is included.
+MPC and ASIF relies on online quadratic program optimization.

-### smooth::feedback::solve_qp: Fast QP Solver in pure Eigen
+### Fast QP Solver

 * Eigen port of the [operator splitting QP solver](https://osqp.org/).
 * For both dense and sparse problems.